We've independently reviewed this article to make sure it's as accurate as we can make it.

 Step 6: Reset the Circuit Breaker

 Once you’ve identified the faulty wire and fixed it, it’s time to reset the breaker and solve the problem entirely.
-To rest your breaker, simply turn “OFF” and “ON” again.
-The indicator lights will turn on, meaning that it is resetting.
-When the indicator light goes off, the process is complete.
-Alternatively, try testing the breaker using the test button.
-This will cause the breaker to turn off automatically.
-If it doesn’t trip, you need to replace it immediately.
+To reset your breaker, simply turn it to “OFF” and then “ON” again.

 Step 7: Replace Your Circuit Breaker